Compressing Language Models for Specialized Domains: Additional Ablation Studies

-We observe that cross-calibration can achieve greater domain performance than GPTQ-M alone.
-For example, cross-calibration sees a relative accuracy of 97.4\% on the biomedical benchmark for Llama-3.1 8B, versus 94.7\% with GPTQ-M. We note that the performance improvements for quantization are smaller than in the pruning experiments.
-This is expected, as quantization is less sensitive to calibration data \citep{williams-aletras-2024-impact}.
-Considering general performance, we observe a similar trend to the pruning results, with cross-calibration performing comparably to GTPQ-M. This illustrates that cross-calibration can be reliably used in quantization.
+We observe that \ours{} can achieve greater domain performance than GPTQ-M alone.
+For example, \ours{} sees a relative accuracy of 96.6\% on the biomedical benchmark for Llama 3.1 8B, versus 94.7\% with GPTQ-M (Figure~\ref{fig:quantization-results}).
+This indicates that \ours{} can be reliably used for LM quantization.
+We note that the performance gains for quantization are smaller than in the pruning experiments.
+This is expected, as quantization is less sensitive to calibration data at the tested sparsity level and bit width \citep{williams-aletras-2024-impact}.